 Nori Wraps Any Which Way!

-Whichever way you choose to have this nori roll, it doesn’t matter, just make them and enjoy the fact that this nutrient dense meal came together in less than 10 minutes.
+Whichever way you choose to have these nori wraps, it doesn’t matter.
+Just make them and enjoy that this nutrient dense meal came together in less than 10 minutes.

 You can also add the tuna-less version to a salad like I did here, it makes a great salad topper!

-If you are using a mayo for the tuna, I like using this brand as it is made with avocado oil rather than typical canola oil which is inflammatory.
+If you are using a mayo for the tuna, I like using this brand as it is made with avocado oil rather than typical canola oil.
 You can find it at Costco in a bigger jar and for cheaper!

-Let me know what you think of this meal if you make them, I would love to hear from you!
+Let me know what you think of these nori wraps if you make them, I would love to hear from you!

 - Avocado slices